Electric Opel Corsa-e rally car begins testing programme in Germany

 "These are being gradually replaced with real data.
 Other focuses are on loads and temperature management of the battery, as well as adapting the software.
 I am pleased to report that our programme is going smoothly.”

-Based on the Vauxhall Corsa-e and using the same 134bhp, 260Nm electric motor and front-wheel-drive setup, the Opel Corsa-e Rally is differentiated by its Torsen front differential, rally-grade suspension and full roll cage.
+The Corsa-e Rally uses the same 134bhp, 260Nm electric motor and front-wheel-drive setup as its roadgoing sibling (and the Vauxhall Corsa-e model for the UK).
+The competition version is differentiated by its Torsen front differential, rally-grade suspension and full roll cage.

-Set to begin in 2020, the single-make cup will feature 15 Corsa-e Rally cars and will initially be part of the German Rally Championship.
-It replaces this year’s Opel Rally Cup, which featured a rally version of the now-defunct Adam hatchback.
+Set to begin in 2020, the single-make cup will feature up to 15 Corsa-e Rally cars and will initially be part of the German Rally Championship.
+It replaces the Opel Rally Cup of previous seasons, which featured a rally version of the now-defunct Opel Adam hatchback.

 Vauxhall Corsa Electric facelift brings sharp new look and tech

 Top 10 fastest-depreciating electric and hybrid cars 2023